-Another major technological innovation proved critical to the success of sugar cultivation; it was “industrial labor discipline,” the work culture that appeared a century later in the textile factories of the Industrial Revolution.
+Another major technological innovation proved critical to the success of sugar cultivation; it was “industrial labor discipline,” the work culture that in the late 18th century appeared in the textile factories of the Industrial Revolution.
 In plantation slavery this invention was called the “gang system,” the organization of slaves into gangs of about ten workers “driven” by an overseer to perform specific, repetitive tasks as a team.
 The crux of the system was

-In the end the politicians solved the problem of preparing workers for factory discipline.
-They passed compulsory education laws that forced every child to attend an approved school for most of its pre-pubertal years and become habituated to a life of subordination and constant discipline.
+In the end the politicians took over the problem of preparing workers for factory discipline from the factory owners.
+They passed compulsory education laws that forced every child to attend an approved school for most of its pre-pubertal years and to become habituated to a life of subordination and constant discipline.
 For most children this school would be a government school, what we might call a government child-custodial facility.
-By the end of the 19th century, the role of government schools in preparing children for disciplined work in factories and offices was not reckoned to be an injustice but a virtue.
+By the end of the 19th century, the role of government schools in preparing children for disciplined work in factories and offices by conscripting them into government schools was not reckoned to be an injustice but a virtue.

 But that is not the only paradox about modern business.
 Businessmen, we know, ruthlessly compete in a war of all against all in the battle for market share, and yet business runs on trust.

-I recently bought at my local supermarket some Pinata apples.
-Even though I’d never heard of them before I bought a couple for, as I told the checkout clerk, I trust Safeway.
+The author once bought at his local supermarket some Pinata apples.
+Even though he’d never previously heard of Pinatas he bought a couple for, as he told the checkout clerk, he trusted Safeway.
 The clerk looked surprised.
 It’s unusual to express trust in our economic system these days, and especially to express trust in big corporations.
 This chasm between walk and talk is telling, for the reality is that the economic sector is drenched in trust.

 Three stories illustrate why this is so.
 The first story, from the late 19th century, features John D. Rockefeller’s daughter Bessie.
 On an expedition in New York City shopping with college friends for a present she found herself short of cash.